GMAT Score for Michigan Ross School of Business

 Reading Time: 12 minutes

-Located in Ann Arbor, Michigan, the University of Michigan’s Ross School of Business is ranked #10 on U.S. News & World Report’s 2023 list of the Best Business Schools.
+Located in Ann Arbor, Michigan, the University of Michigan’s Ross School of Business is ranked #12 (tied with two other schools) on U.S. News & World Report’s 2024 list of the Best Business Schools.
 So, you can probably imagine that MBA admissions at Ross are pretty competitive.
 In other words, if you’re planning to apply to the Michigan Ross MBA program, you’ll want every aspect of your application to present you in the best possible light, including your GMAT score.

-In this article, we’ll take a look at the University of Michigan MBA class profile and average GMAT scores, and the Michigan Ross acceptance rate.
-We’ll also discuss how to use that data to set a competitive GMAT score goal for Ross admissions.
+In this article, we’ll look at the University of Michigan MBA class profile, average GMAT scores, and the acceptance rate.
+We’ll also discuss how to use that data to set a competitive GMAT score goal for Michigan Ross admissions.
 Additionally, we’ll answer some common questions about the standardized test scores required of aspiring Ross students.

 Note that this article focuses on Ross’s full-time MBA program.
 Ross also offers a few part-time MBA program options, including online MBA, weekend MBA, and Executive MBA programs.